The Best Neighborhoods in Brooklyn - A Data-Driven Guide

 Bedford-Stuyvesant

 Bedford-Stuyvesant is a prominent neighborhood known for its many brownstone buildings.
-The data reveals that it has the highest number of townhouse transactions, totaling 806, which is 2.5 times more than the nearest neighborhood.
+The data reveal that it has the highest number of townhouse transactions, totaling 806, which is 2.5 times that of the nearest neighborhood.
 If you're in search of a classic Brooklyn brownstone, this neighborhood is an excellent choice to consider..

 Bed-Stuy is one of the largest neighborhoods, which can make lifestyle statistics challenging to interpret.
-Commutes to Grand Central are among the longest, and there are also many areas where living far from a train station is common.
+Commuting to Grand Central is among the longest, and many areas have many residents living far from a train station.
 This is reflected in the availability of green spaces and restaurants.
 While the neighborhood offers some excellent dining options, they can be somewhat limited.
-Notably, Bed-Stuy has the highest number of splash pads of any neighborhood I researched.
+Notably, Bed-Stuy has the most splash pads of any neighborhood I researched.

 Boerum Hill